xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

 3. Q080 (Population longevity and tail risk control)

    * Reused components: `LongevityTailRiskFunctional`, `DamageRepairBalanceIndex`.

    * Why it transfers:

      * Q080 lifts Q075’s concepts to population and policy scales, where tail risk management and average repair resources become central.

    * What changes:

      * hazard and damage repair summaries become population level statistics rather than individual level quantities.

+All reuse is constrained to the effective layer and must reference a documented encoding instance when numerical values of tension or indices are involved.

 ---